RosettaMLBootCamp2025/HW3-python-refresher/README.md

 - HW1 completed (Python environment set up)

+## About Autograding

+**Note:** This assignment has automated tests that run when you push your code.
+You'll see a score out of 100 points. **These points are just for feedback** - they help you know if your functions are working correctly.
+This is a bootcamp focused on learning, not grades!

 ## How to Complete This Assignment

 Each Python file is a template with incomplete functions.
 Look for `# TODO:` comments - these mark where you need to write code.
 Read the docstrings and hints carefully, then implement the missing functionality.